 What’s included vs what’s your responsibility

-According to Gartner’s 2025 Market Guide for Managed Detection and Response, MDR services provide remotely delivered security operations centre functions that allow organizations to perform rapid detection, analysis, investigation, and response through threat disruption and containment.
-The definition explicitly frames MDR as service-delivered, not product-delivered.
-For Canadian SMBs evaluating whether MDR fits their stack, the practical implication is that the buyer is contracting for an outcome (containment within minutes), not for a tool.
+According to Gartner’s Managed Detection and Response market coverage, MDR provides remotely delivered security operations centre functions that let organizations perform rapid detection, analysis, investigation and response through threat disruption and containment.
+For Canadian SMBs, the practical implication is that the buyer is contracting for an outcome, containment within minutes, rather than for a tool.

 MDR vs EDR vs XDR vs SIEM: who watches what

-EDR, XDR, SIEM, and MDR are not four alternatives to the same problem.
-EDR and XDR are what produces security telemetry (endpoint or cross-domain).
+According to CrowdStrike, EDR, XDR, SIEM and MDR are not four alternatives to the same problem.
+EDR and XDR produce security telemetry, from endpoints or across domains.
 SIEM is where logs are stored and correlated.
-MDR is the service model that watches all of them and responds.
-Most Canadian SMBs need at least one telemetry layer, optional SIEM, and MDR over the top.
+MDR is the service model that watches all 3 and responds.
+Most Canadian SMBs need one telemetry layer, optional SIEM, and MDR over the top.

 EDR and XDR are tools